filakhtov/gentoo-use-docs/dev-libs/openssl.md

 The flag should be disabled.
 It is mainly useful for Gentoo developers and testers.

+### tls-compression
+Passes the `enable-zlib` argument to the `Configure` script.
+Enables support for a clear-text compression and decompression before the encryption and after the decryption using zlib library.
+Compression is enabled by default when this flag is enabled.

+It is safe to disable the flag unless there is a need to establish encrypted connections with a compression support.

 ### tls-heartbeat
 This flag passes the `enable-heartbeats` argument to the `Configure` script.
 Enables the TLS Heartbeat protocol support as described in the RFC6520 to keep an encrypted connection alive without performing a renegotiation.